KnowWhereGraph/s2-coverings/README.md

 ### Linting

 This repository adheres to the Black tool's default settings.
 It also makes use of isort for import sorting.
-Run these before each pull request
+Run these before each pull request.

+**Black and isort are competing for formatting the imports differently**.
+Run isort _after_ running black.

 ```commandline
 black .